vippsas/vipps-recurring-api/vipps-recurring-api.md

 The Vipps Recurring API delivers recurring payment functionality for a merchant to create a payment agreement with a customer for fixed interval payments.
-When the agreement is accepted by the end user the merchant can send charges that will be automatically processed on the due date.
+When the agreement is accepted by the end user, the merchant can send charges that will be automatically processed on the due date.

 The overall idea is: